charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 ```

 The load balancer itself is based on NGINX, and the version reported by `juju status` is
 that of NGINX rather than Kubernetes.
-Unlike the other Kubernetes components, there
-is no need to set a specific channel or version for this charm.

 ### Upgrading the **kubernetes-control-plane** units

-**Note**: Older versions of Charmed-Kubernetes used `kubernetes-master` as the charm name.
+**Note**: Older versions of Charmed Kubernetes used `kubernetes-master` as the charm name.
 This has been updated
 to `kubernetes-control-plane`.
 However, it is not possible to rename a deployed application.
 If you
 originally installed version 1.23 or before, your units will follow the old naming scheme and you should
-substitute `kubernetes-control-plane`for `kubernetes-master`in the following commands.
+substitute `kubernetes-control-plane` for `kubernetes-master` in the following commands.

-To start upgrading the Kubernetes master units, first upgrade the charm:
+To start upgrading the Kubernetes control plane units, first upgrade the charm:

 ```bash
 juju refresh kubernetes-control-plane --channel=1.29/stable